andreaclemente96/AndreaClementeUrena/index.md

         For my Bachelor's Thesis, I performed a comprehensive structural characterization of genes encoding large ribosomal subunit proteins in the parasitic protist <em>Leishmania</em>.
 The work focused on gene organization, introns, UTR regions, and interspecies conservation, employing sequence analysis, functional annotation, and tools such as MEME for conserved motif discovery.
       </p>
       <p>
-        This study was conducted under the supervision of Dr. José Manuel Requena at CBMSO (Centro de Biología Molecular Severo Ochoa, CSIC-UAM), contributing to the functional and evolutionary understanding of ribosomal machinery in kinetoplastid parasites, which hold significant biomedical relevance.
+        This study was conducted under the supervision of Dr. José María Requena at CBMSO (Centro de Biología Molecular Severo Ochoa, CSIC-UAM), contributing to the functional and evolutionary understanding of ribosomal machinery in kinetoplastid parasites, which hold significant biomedical relevance.
       </p>
       <p>
         <strong>Bachelor's Thesis:</strong> <em>Structural characterization of genes encoding large ribosomal subunit proteins in the protist Leishmania</em>.
 DOI: